martok/buildtools/README.md

    ```
    Files list format is `FROM=TO`. `FROM` may be a file or file mask.
 If it is a file, `TO` may be a directory inside the archive or the new file name.
 To signal a directory name, use a path delimiter as last character, in this case, the file will keep the basename.
 If `FROM` is a file mask, `TO` will be treated as a directory name.
 If `TO` is empty, it is the same as `/`, meaning the archive root.

+* `env`: Set environment variables

+   Lines contain `Name=Value` pairs of variables.
+Use `Name=` to clear/undefine a variable.

 Global Configuration
 --------------------
 Some global parameters are required to specify for example program paths.
 These are searched in (in order):

+1. Variables set via the `env` Tool
-1. Environment variables
+2. Environment variables
-2. the section `*BUILDUTIL*` of the current Buildfile
+3. the section `*BUILDUTIL*` of the current Buildfile
-3. the section `Globals` of an INI-filed called `buildutil.ini` located in the same place as the buildutil binary (more precisely, the buildutil binary name with `.ini` extension).
+4. the section `Globals` of an INI-filed called `buildutil.ini` located in the same place as the buildutil binary (more precisely, the buildutil binary name with `.ini` extension).